What were your best and worst consumer experiences this week?

-Which consumer happenings cheered you recently and which ones made you want to scream or weep?
+Which consumer happenings cheered you this week and which ones made you want to scream or weep?

 Here are my best and worst consumer experiences this week: